Things to Know

 Your BLS Senior Seminar will require you to submit a portfolio of works created for your BLS classes, so be sure to keep electronic copies of your BLS papers and projects.

 You can establish a Content Collection in your Canvas account, which will allow you to keep your files on a secure UNCG server.
-Once your Blackboard account is active, simply contact the Help Desk at 336-256-8324 (“6-TECH”) and ask to have the Content Collection activated in your Blackboard account.
+Once your Canvas account is active, simply contact the Help Desk at 336-256-8324 (“6-TECH”) and ask to have the Content Collection activated in your Canvas account.

 We recommend that you keep copies in more than one place (computers crash!) — whether you keep them on CDs at home or in a web-based archive.
 Google offers free document storage at http://docs.google.com/.